 Hong Kong CV Writing Guide

-Work in abroad sounds like an adventure to many people.
-However, it needs more than just the obvious Hong Kong CV writing and translation – it requires methodical preparation.
-You will face issues that almost certainly did not even cross your mind when you become interested in Hong Kong jobs.
+Working abroad sounds like an adventure to many people.
+However, it needs more than just the obvious Hong Kong CV or Hong Kong resume and Hong Kong cover letter writing and translation – it requires methodical preparation.
+You will face issues that almost certainly did not even cross your mind when you become interested in working in Hong Kong.

-Do not take too lightly the influence an Hong Kong CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not take too lightly the influence of employment in Hong Kong can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.
+You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some commitment and motivation (for the job, not the location!).

 If you are applying for jobs in multinational corporations operating in the region, you may need to submit a Hong Kong resume instead of a Hong Kong CV